This post may contain affiliate links. Please read my disclosure policy.

 Swedish Meatballs are one of those comfort food dishes that have quite a few variations out there like the infamous Ikea Swedish meatballs.

 When the feeling hits me for one of my favorite comfort foods, meatballs, these are one that’s near the top of my list to make.
+Speaking of comfort food, this Salisbury Steak recipe always hits the spot, too!

 What’s the difference between a Swedish and Italian meatball?